London Fashion Week pins hopes on emerging talent to boost luxury growth

 Turkish designer Bora Aksu dressed his models in transparent organza-layered dresses mixed with cotton, lace and crochets in peach, blue and violet.

-More than 170 designers are taking part in London Fashion Week, which attracts more than 100 million pounds in orders each season, according to the British Fashion Council (BFC).
+More than 170 designers are taking part in London Fashion Week, which attracts more than 100 million pounds ($160 million) in orders each season, according to the British Fashion Council (BFC).

 More than 5,000 buyers, journalists and bloggers come to see Britain's leading talents such as Paul Smith, Anya Hindmarch and Burberry's Christopher Bailey showcase their creations alongside emerging talents such as Simone Rocha and Thomas Tait.